SHIVEHTEAM/afghanview/docs/IMPROVED_MUSIC_SYSTEM_GUIDE.md

 ## Overview

-The AfghanView music system has been completely redesigned to provide a better user experience with integrated music selection during slideshow creation, support for multiple music tracks, playlists, and enhanced playback controls.
+The Shivehview music system has been completely redesigned to provide a better user experience with integrated music selection during slideshow creation, support for multiple music tracks, playlists, and enhanced playback controls.

 ## 🚀 Key Improvements